2 Introduction to R: Assignment, vectors, functions, strings, and loops

 2.7.2 Strings (character vectors)

 Just a small note about character vectors, also called strings.
 There are built-in packages for subsetting them that we’ll learn about later.
-They can be particularly relevant for ecological and genomic data because important data can be nested in complicated strings of text (ex: extracting only the observations that occurred in wet habitats from a column of habitat descriptions or only genes with functions related to drought tolerance).
+They can be particularly relevant for ecological/genomics because important data can be nested in complicated strings of text (ex: extracting only the observations that occurred in wet habitats from a column of habitat descriptions or only genes with functions related to drought tolerance).

 string1 <- "This is a string" # you can include spaces between your quotes